1923 Auckland Rugby League season: Round 6

+During the week a rule was brought in whereby the player putting the ball into the scrum had to throw it from three paces away.

 Round 7

 Round 8

 Ponsonby defaulted their match with Newton after they could only manage 8 players.
+Only 2,000 spectators came to see the other match which took place in "mud and slush".

 Round 9

+With weeks of wet weather the Carlaw Park fields were in a terrible condition so the Auckland Rugby League played all of their senior games at Victoria Park and the Auckland Domain.

 Round 10

 Richmond defaulted their match with City as they had a large number of players injured or ill.